-Audiences at this year’s drama production were transported from Stockport to Narnia during three amazing performances of ‘The Lion, The Witch and The Wardrobe’.
+Audiences at this year’s Drama Production were transported from Stockport to Narnia during three amazing performances of ‘The Lion, The Witch and The Wardrobe’.
 You can watch a video selection of highlights from the show.

 Thanks to excellent acting, staging and production work, the spectators immersed themselves in the most mystical of adventures as they joined Lucy, Edmund, Susan and Peter as they waved goodbye to wartime Britain and said hello to a talking Faun, an unforgettable Lion and the coldest, cruellest White Witch.